 We here at Backyard Chicken Project have been encouraging people to use the deep litter method in their chicken coop for years.
-This method is clean, healthy for your flock, and a lot less work for you.
+This method is simply the best chicken coop bedding solution!
+It’s clean, healthy for your flock, and a lot less work for you.
 There’s really no reason not to do it!

-After writing our last post on the topic, we found we were getting lots of questions about how to implement it in specific conditions.
-Rather than answering each question in the comments, we thought it would be a good idea to put together an FAQ for you all right here!
+After writing our last post on the topic, we were getting lots of questions about how to implement it in specific conditions.
+Rather than answering each question in the comments, we thought we would put together an FAQ for you right here!

 What is the Deep Litter Method?

 This method consists of starting with a few inches of litter on the floor of the coop.
 As the chickens poop into it, the litter is stirred up and more litter is added on top.
 The chickens naturally turn the litter by rooting through it.
 Sometimes they might need a bit of help from you, in which case you’ll turn the litter by pitchfork every few weeks.Turning the litter results in the nitrogen rich waste getting buried in the carbon rich litter, turning it into compost.
 Read all the important details on our post: Inside the Deep Litter Method We think you’ll quickly agree that it’s the a key element to any chicken coop you design!